Open Bible Data Home About News OET Key

 μὴ μεμαθηκώς

-Here, the Jewish leaders use educated to refer to receiving a Jewish religious education, which would include studying the Hebrew scriptures and Jewish religious traditions.
+The Jewish leaders use educated to refer to receiving a Jewish religious education, which would include studying the Hebrew scriptures and Jewish religious traditions.
 This does not mean that they thought Jesus didn’t know how to read or write.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [not being trained in our scriptures and doctrines]

 Note 6 topic: writing-quotations